Deep Dive Part 2: Cryptographic Receipts and the Evidence Pipeline That Proves What AI Agents Actually Did

 The IRSB evidence pipeline addresses a different question: not whether work was done, but what exactly was done and who can be held accountable if it was wrong.

-The provenance chain is complete: intent arrives, policy gate passes, work executes, artifacts are hashed, manifest is signed with a hardware-backed key, receipt goes on-chain.
+The provenance chain is complete: intent arrives, policy gate passes, work executes, artefacts are hashed, manifest is signed with a hardware-backed key, receipt goes on-chain.
 At each step, the prior step is committed to.
-Altering any part of the chain – the artifacts, the manifest, the signature – breaks the next link.
+Altering any part of the chain — the artefacts, the manifest, the signature — breaks the next link.
+This is the structural property the Schneier–Kelsey audit-log scheme makes explicit1: tamper-evidence is achieved by chaining commitments, not by trusting any single storage tier.

 The ecosystem is code-complete and not yet in production.
 The contracts are on Sepolia.
 The Solver has 139 passing tests.
 The Watchtower (Part 3) uses mock chain data while real IRSB client integration is pending.
 The infrastructure is not yet live, but the cryptographic design is fully specified and tested.